 - Daikatana from ION Storm.
 The initial design was done in 1997 and the finished game came out in the year 2000.
 Horrible publicity and John Romero's decision to switch to the Quake II engine after eleven months of work was already done did not help matters.

 - The free Fan Remake of Half-Life, Black Mesa, started development after the release of Half-Life 2 in 2004.
 The mod's first release came in 2012, 8 years later.
 The wait was worth it.
-Note that the last chapters of the game taking place on Xen are still to be released.
+Note that the last chapters of the game taking place on Xen are still to be released, as the developers want to take extra care to avoid the problems most players had with the original game's Xen levels.

 - L.A.
 Noire.
 It was released in 2011 after a seven year haitus.
 One of the reasons behind the delay was because they were trying to master the new technology of facial reading to make the characters look as realistic as possible.